DivyanshuVerma-7/Proximity_detection/README.md

 flutter run

 ## 4. Connect to backend
 In the app, open the settings (gear icon)
 Enter your backend host: 192.168.x.x:8000
 Save → the app will auto-connect via WebSocket and start showing live updates.
-In the app, open the settings (gear icon)
-Enter your backend host: 192.168.x.x:8000
-Save → the app will auto-connect via WebSocket and start showing live updates.